|

 now filling a situation as governess in Manchester,.

-The defendant having suffered judgment by default, the damages were laid
+The defendant having suffered judgement by default, the damages were laid

 at £5000, but to the great disappointment of persons assembled to